andre-the-giant/astroblog/src/pages/posts/dont-forget-your-engineering-partners-when-you-build-your-roadmap.md

 Product brings the customer and business lens, but engineering managers bring the technical one to provide clarity.

 That one-line feature?
 It needs codes that impact four services. <br>That experiment idea?
-We can mock it in a day if we skip analytics for now. <br>That “quick UI tweak”?
+We can mock it in a day if we skip analytics for now. <br>That "quick UI tweak"?
 It's blocked by three unresolved tech debt tickets.

 These are inputs, not complaints, and without that perspective roadmaps fall apart on first contact with reality.